RS799r/Rohan-/README.md

 # Quiz app-
-My Calculator for Complete  HTMl and CSS and JavaScript
+HTMl and CSS and JavaScript